Rexabit/Outward-Sideloader/README.md

 I've included my example of how I generated a basic custom item, with a custom icon, description, name and item ID.
 It's not replacing any of the items in the game, this is a completely new item which works with all the game systems.

 To spawn the example item, press "F6" while in-game.

+I've also created a custom recipe for the item.
+Press F5 to learn the recipe.